Micrelaps vaillanti

-Micrelaps vaillanti, also known commonly as the black-headed micrelaps or the Somali two-headed snake, is a species of venomous rear-fanged snake in the family Lamprophiidae.
+Micrelaps vaillanti, also known commonly as the black-headed micrelaps or the Somali two-headed snake, is a species of mildly venomous rear-fanged snake in the family Micrelapidae.
 The species is endemic to Africa.

 Etymology

 The specific name, vaillanti, is in honor of French herpetologist Léon Vaillant.

 Geographic range

 M. vaillanti is found in Ethiopia, Kenya, Somalia, eastern Sudan, Tanzania, and Uganda.

 Habitat

 The preferred natural habitats of M. vaillanti are shrubland and savanna, at altitudes from sea level to 1,800 m.

 Description

 M. vaillanti is brown dorsally, with the center of each dorsal scale grayish white.
 The ventrals are brown in the middle, and whitish on the sides.

 Adults may attain a total length of 28.2 cm, with a tail 32 mm long.

 The dorsal scales are smooth, without pits, and are arranged in 15 rows at midbody (in 17 rows on the neck).
-The ventrals number 171-203.
+The ventrals number 171–203.
 The anal plate is divided, and the subcaudals are also divided.